M33-Melissa/cart263-2019/projects/project3/README.md

 ==============

 <div style="text-align: justify">
-Moodify: Modify the Mood.</br>
+Moodify: Modify the Mood</br>

 ---

 __Instructions__</br>
 'WASD' Keys: 'D' to move to the left, 'A' to move to the right, and 'W' to jump</br>
-Arrow Keys: Right and Left to move, and Up to jump</br>
+ARROW Keys: Right and Left to move, Up to jump</br>
 SPACE Key: Slide to infinity and beyond!!!!</br>
-Use Mouse hovers and clicks to interact with menu and background</br>
+Use the MOUSE to hover and click to interact with menu and background</br>

 ---